Breadcrumb

 Goals

-This unit consists of a multicenter care program, meaning it is formed by several healthcare centers working together to provide continuous and multidisciplinary care to patients suffering from fragility fractures.
+This unit consists of a multicentre care programme, meaning it comprises by several healthcare centres working together to provide continuous and multidisciplinary care to patients suffering from fragility fractures.
 There are different types of fragility fractures such as hip fractures, vertebral fractures, proximal humerus fractures, distal radius fractures, and pelvic branch fractures.
-This initiative allows coordination between different teams, specialties, and institutions with the goal of ensuring continuity of care for patients diagnosed with fragility fractures.
+This initiative facilitates coordination between different teams, specialties, and institutions with the goal of ensuring continuity of care for patients diagnosed with fragility fractures.

-1. Proactively identify patients with fragility fractures in any setting: hospitalization, emergency, and outpatient care to ensure a high-quality bone assessment and appropriate follow-up.
+1. Proactively identify patients with fragility fractures in any setting: hospitalisation, emergency, and outpatient care to ensure a high-quality bone assessment and appropriate follow-up.

-2. Initiate the appropriate osteoporosis treatment following the latest clinical guidelines to minimize the appearance of new fractures.
+2. Commence appropriate osteoporosis treatment following the latest clinical guidelines to minimise the appearance of new fractures.

-3. Coordinate long-term follow-up to assess treatment adherence and adjust therapies according to the patient's response, reducing the risk of fractures.
+3. Coordinate long-term follow-up to assess adherence to treatment and to make any relevant adjustments according to the patient's response, reducing the risk of fractures.

-4. Ensure that patients receive a comprehensive fracture risk assessment, refracture risk, and bone health evaluation, including bone densitometry (DXA) tests and bone remodeling marker analysis.
+4. Ensure that patients receive a comprehensive assessment of fracture and refracture risk, and a bone health evaluation, including bone densitometry (DXA) tests and bone remodelling marker analysis.

 5. Promote patient education on bone health and fall prevention, including recommendations on nutrition, calcium and vitamin D supplementation, and strength and balance exercises.

-6. Reduce repeated hospitalizations and complications from new fractures through early intervention and multidisciplinary coordination (such as Rheumatology, Internal Medicine, Geriatrics, Pharmacy, or Physical Medicine and Rehabilitation).
+6. Reduce repeated hospitalisations and complications from new fractures through early intervention and multidisciplinary coordination (such as Rheumatology, Internal Medicine, Geriatrics, Pharmacy, Physical Medicine and Rehabilitation).

 Accreditations and recognitions